-Council to submit temporary planning application for car park02 October 2020
+Council to submit temporary planning application for car park

 Wyre Forest District Council has confirmed that it will submit a planning application in the forthcoming weeks to continue to use the site at Bridge Street as a temporary car park for a period of seven years.
 This would not prevent a development coming forward at the site during the lifetime of the temporary planning permission.